The Fifth Discipline

 The debate about whether organisations can really learn is still in full flow.
 However, Senge’s book sets outs his belief in such a concept with convincing clarity and persuasiveness.

-Now some 18 years old, The Fifth Discipline still contains ideas which capture the attention.
+Though now over two decades old, The Fifth Discipline still contains ideas which capture the attention.
 Written to help organisations understand how they can learn effectively, it’s also an excellent source of guidance and insight for any individual seeking personal development.

 The latest version of the book has been revised and updated to take into account 15 years of practice since the original book was published.
 With an extra 100 new pages, the latest edition is worth reading, even for those who are already familiar with the book.